 The first, most obvious attraction to anybody headed to Culver City will be the Sony Pictures studio.
 Especially if you are a movie freak, or even if you are remotely piqued by the entertainment industry, their studio tours are a big hit.
 The 2-hour guided walking tour takes you through sound stages, movie history, scenes and props you will remember from some very famous productions.
 Depending on when you visit, you might be able to catch a show taping here.
 Do check on the website beforehand though for dates, times and other rules to entry.
 Go here for the history but chances of any star sightings are rare.
 You will definitely learn a few things about the movie industry you did not know before.

 Any visitor to the city usually makes a beeline for Hollywood Boulevard.
 Why?
 Let's see - the Hollywood Walk of Fame is usually the first stop for most tourists and locals.
 Finding the name of your favorite stars marked on the street for eternity is quite thrilling.
 Doesn't hurt that there are shops aplenty and restaurants galore for your entertainment.
+The Red Line on the Metro is located here and so is the Hollywood and Highland shopping mall from where you might, on a good weather day, find a reasonable view of the Hollywood sign.
 But here are my top five picks for a better experience along this street.
+Given that I now live here, these are insights from a local but seasoned through the eye of a new Angeleno in the making.